Hospice Care Providers

 How does Hawaii regulate hospice care providers?

-The Hawaii State Department of Health oversees the licensing and regulation of hospice care providers, ensuring compliance with state and federal standards.
+Hawaii's Department of Health oversees hospice care providers, ensuring compliance with state and federal standards.
+Regular inspections and evaluations are conducted to maintain certification and licensure.

-What financial aid is available for hospice care in Hawaii?
+What financial assistance is available for hospice care in Hawaii?

-How do I file a complaint about a hospice provider in Hawaii?
+How can I file a complaint about a hospice care provider in Hawaii?

-Complaints can be filed through the Hawaii Department of Health's website, where families can report concerns and check inspection reports.
+Complaints can be filed through the Hawaii Executive Office on Aging's website.
+The office provides a platform for reporting concerns and accessing inspection reports.

 Sources